ashlitaylor/Bitcoin/README.md

 This code runs on the Databricks platform using a community account.
 Before running this code, create an [account](https://databricks.com/try-databricks) on Databricks.
 Only a community account is necessary.

 ### Run
-To run the code on the bitcoinotc.csv edge file,
+To run the code on the bitcoinotc.csv edge file:
 1. Import the bitcoinotc.csv data into your data space on Databricks.
 2. Import the BitcoinOTC.dbc notebook to your workspace on Databricks.
 3. Create a cluster.
 4. Attach the cluster to the imported notebook.
-5. Run the code cells.
+5. Run all code cells.
+6. Download the dataframe containing the most important nodes directly as a .csv file using the download button in the last cell.